ThaminduR/spark-privacy-preserver/README.md

 ```

-### K Anonymity wihtout row suppresion
+### K Anonymity without row suppresion

-This function provides a simple way to anonymize a dataset as it is.
+This function provides a simple way to anonymize a dataset without grouping the rows.
-This doesn't return a dataframe with count variable instead it returns the same dataframe, k-anonymized.
+This function doesn't return a dataframe with the count variable as previous fnctions.
+Instead it returns the same dataframe, k-anonymized.
 Return type of all the non categorical columns will be string.
 User attribute column _should not_ be given as a feature column and its return type will be same as the input type.

 ```python